Mithadon/LLM-Notebook/README.md

 # LLM-Notebook

 LLM-Notebook is a powerful and user-friendly interface for interacting with large language models through OpenRouter's API.
 It provides a collaborative writing space with real-time token counting, customizable sampling parameters, and an intuitive interface for managing your writing sessions.

 The goal is to reproduce the functionality of text-generation-webui's notebook in a lightweight, simple package, using an online API service rather than self-hosting the models.

+This project is in early development.
+A native Android app with identical functionality is also in the works (https://github.com/Mithadon/LLM-Notebook-Android).

 ## Features